Doctor insights on:

 Lisinopril And Antacids

 I feel bloated, full and have no appetite today.
-Is it okay to take Tums when I also take Metoprolol and Lisinipril for high blood pressure?
+Is it okay to take Tums (calcium carbonate) when I also take Metoprolol and Lisinipril for high blood pressure?